Best Sports Spread Betting Sites

 Plus Best Odds On All Premier League Matches (fixed odds Match Odds, pre-match v top 5 bookies on Oddschecker).
 Full T&Cs apply.

-Newcomers are particularly well-served at SpreadEx.
-For starters, they have an absolutely fantastic help section, which explains both basic and advanced spread betting with incredible clarity.
-There’s also an enormous sign up offer, which offers up to £300 in cashback on spread betting within your first 28 days.
-Read the SpreadEx Review >>
+SpreadEx is particularly good for newcomers.
+For starters, they have an absolutely fantastic help section that explains both basic and advanced spread betting with incredible clarity.
+There's also a huge sign-up offer, with up to £300 cash back on spread betting within the first 28 days.
+Read the SpreadEx review >>

 Sporting Index